TheresaLui/SelfHelpContent_v2/articles/microsoft.network.privatelink-deflection/privatelink-resolve-private-ip-dns.md

 - Inability to gain access to your Azure resources
 - Losing public access, in certain scenarios

-You can validate known issues by testing your Private Link configuration and your DNS configuration.
-Be sure to leverage Private DNS Zones where suggested, validate your on premise connectivity before connecting to your Azure resource, and ensure that a DNS forwarder is configured for custom DNS solutions.
+To validate known issues, test your Private Link configuration and your DNS configuration using the following steps.

 ## **Recommended Steps**

+The steps can help you leverage Private DNS Zones where suggested, validate on-premise connectivity before connecting to your Azure resource, and ensure that a DNS forwarder is configured for custom DNS solutions.

 1. Review the Private Endpoint (PE) configuration: